Neki/project.nvim/README.md

 **project.nvim** is an all in one neovim plugin written in lua that provides superior project management.

+This is a fork of the [original plugin](https://github.com/ahmedkhalf/project.nvim) with some additional features, since the upsteam repository seems unmaintained.

 ![Telescope Integration](https://user-images.githubusercontent.com/36672196/129409509-62340f10-4dd0-4c1a-9252-8bfedf2a9945.png)

 ## ⚡ Requirements